datomatic/enum-helper/README.md

 ```

 #### Laravel
-If you use Laravel you can use the `EnumLaravelTranslation` trait istead `EnumBaseTranslation`.
+If you use Laravel you can use the `EnumLaravelTranslation` trait instead `EnumBaseTranslation`.
 This trait extend `EnumBaseTranslation` and implement the `translate()` method with Laravel Localization features.
 ```php
 use Datomatic\EnumHelper\EnumHelper;